hlascelles/que-scheduler/README.md

 ## Concurrent scheduler detection

-No matter how many tasks you have defined in your config, you will only ever need one que-scheduler job enqueued. que-scheduler knows this, and it will check before performing any operations that there is only one of itself present.
+No matter how many tasks you have defined in your schedule, you will only ever need one que-scheduler job enqueued. que-scheduler knows this, and it will check before performing any operations that there is only one of itself present.